preethitg/Partition_tolerance_NoSQL/personal_project_journal.md

 	curl -v -XPUT -d "salad" \
     http://10.0.1.218:8098/buckets/food/keys/favorite

 Upon GET, I got favorite as "salad" from Riak1, Riak2 and Riak3 as they were all in same subnet.
 Riak4 and Riak5 showed me stale data, it showed "pizza" as favorite.
-Thus the nodes were Available with inconsistent data.
 Next, to check how nodes choose the latest data, I changed the value for favorite as "pasta" from Riak4.
+Since it was an AP system , Riak4 and Riak5 were available for write.

 	curl -v -XPUT -d "pasta" \
     http://10.0.3.50:8098/buckets/food/keys/favorite